jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/non-repudiation/extensive-logs.md

   These logs never expire and cannot be modified.

 - **Redundant data centers:**
-  They store comprehensive logs of all our infrastructure components.
+  These store comprehensive logs of all our infrastructure components.
   Logs here never expire and cannot be modified.